 Did you know that you can mix the dry ingredients for gluten-free brownies and store them as a gluten-free brownie mix?
-Simply place your dry ingredients in a jar or a container and when you are ready to bake your gf brownies, add in the wet ingredients and bake as directed.
-You can even add the chocolate chips to your dry gluten-free brownie mix before storing.
+Simply place your dry ingredients in a jar or a container, and when you are ready to bake your best GF brownies, add in the wet ingredients and bake as directed.
+You can even add the chocolate chips to your dry gluten-free brownie mix before storing them.

-For this recipe, I've tested making gluten-free dairy-free brownies with a dairy-free butter, dairy-free milk, and dairy-free chocolate chips, and it tastes delicious.
-I haven't tried making these dairy-free using oil.
+For this recipe, I've tested making gluten-free, dairy-free brownies with dairy-free butter, dairy-free milk, and dairy-free chocolate chips, which taste delicious.
+I haven't tried making this dairy-free using oil.
 I imagine it'd be even closer to a cake texture.

 Can I Freeze Gluten-Free Brownies?